MaastrichtU-BISS/FAIVOR-ML-Validator/DEPLOYMENT.md

 1. Verify Docker installation on host
 2. Check if Docker daemon is running: `systemctl status docker`
 3. Ensure socket path is correct for your OS

+### Error: "Docker container did not become ready" (Networking Issues)

+**Cause:** In Docker-in-Docker setups, localhost doesn't route to the host machine.

+**Solutions:**
+1. The service auto-detects and uses `host.docker.internal` when running in a container
+2. If auto-detection fails, set `DOCKER_HOST_INTERNAL=host.docker.internal`
+3. For Linux hosts, you may need to add `--add-host host.docker.internal:host-gateway` to docker run
+4. Check container logs to ensure the model is starting correctly

 ## Production Deployment